sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 But clearing the alert only proves that the immediate symptom went away.
 It does not prove that the team understands the failure.

-A complete investigation answers three questions: what failed, what allowed it to fail, and what old constraint made the broken design seem reasonable.
-Skipping any of them leaves you guessing.
+A complete investigation answers three questions: what failed, what allowed it to fail, and **what old constraint made the broken design seem reasonable**.

 ## Phase 1: What failed